 Nepal has managed to remain away from the clutches of colonization and never celebrates Independence Day.
 The same determination to save their country from foreign influence is still prevalent in the eyes of every person of Nepalese origin.

-- Cow – national animal of Nepal, Killing a cow is crime
+- Cow – the national animal of Nepal, Killing a cow is a crime

 It is also important to note that the cow is the national animal of Nepal. , killing a crime and consuming its meat is considered a crime in Nepal.
 Nepal has a provision of sending anyone who kills a cow to jail for 20 years.

 Hinduism itself considers the cow to be a holy animal and the mother goddess as she provides human beings with milk.
 If you wish to explore Hinduism from up close, it is absolutely necessary that you visit Nepal once.